Black bear guide: how to identify, where to find them and what to do if you encounter one

 Black bears live for an average of 18 years in the wild, but the record is an impressive 39 years.
 The oldest captive black bear was 44 years old when it died.

-How fast can a black bear run?
+How fast can an American black bear run?

 Black bears tend to shuffle along slowly when walking, but are able to run at speeds of around 40-50kph.
 However, they cannot maintain this pace for long.
 Plump bears in heavy winter coats tire out particularly quickly.

-Are black bears always black?
+Are American black bears always black?

 Despite their name, black bears are not always black – they can also be light brown, blond or even grey-blue.
 A subspecies of black bear with white fur, known as the Kermode or spirit bear, lives in British Columbia.

-Why do bears steal human food?
+Why do American bears steal human food?

 Black bears will leave the forest and travel many miles to seek food, entering back gardens and campsites.
 They have an exceptional sense of smell, leading them to seek out food items in rubbish bins and outdoor storage facilities.
 They are also perfectly capable of breaking into cars.

-Hunting black bears
+Hunting American black bears

 According to Born Free USA, black bears can be legally hunted in 27 states in America, and between 40,000 to 50,000 bears are legally hunted there each year.
 More are illegally poached, and many are killed in car accidents as well.